 Many occupational therapists keep up their NBCOT membership for the “R” after “OT.”
 I maintain my NBCOT membership for ProQuest access, no joke.
 This is such an awesome tool, and I’m always surprised by how few NBCOT members realize that we have such an incredible resource at our fingertips!

-Once you click into ProQuest, the power of this tool will become evident.
 You’ll be able to access full-length articles in each of the following publications:

 Tips for using ProQuest